mateoguzmana/semantic-pr-composer/README.md

 ### Title Format

-The title format is used to determine how to format the pull request title.
+Used to determine how to format the pull request title.

 The title format is a string that can contain the following placeholders: